erykjj/jwlmanager/res/HELP.md

 ######
 ### Export
 ######
 **Notes** and **Annotations** from selected publications can be exported to an MS Excel spreadsheet or a custom text file - either one of which you can edit (add, delete or modify items) and later import into your archive (or share with someone else).
+######
 They can also be exported (but not imported) as separate markdown files (with a meta-data header listing the properties of each one) organized in a hierarchical directory tree.
+The `document` property (in the case of Bible notes this is the book-chapter-verse code; for other publications, it's the article document id) will be enclosed in [[double brackets]] to allow cross-linking the notes in some markdown viewers.
+If you want to have either the `color` or the `language` also cross-linked this way, swich to the corresponding **Grouping** before performing the export.
 ######
 Annotations are language-agnostic - they show up in different language versions of the *same* publication.
 The `Link`s to wol.jw.org in the generated MS Excel file are for convenience only; they are not re-imported.
 The same goes for the `Reference` column, which is the Bible reference in BBCCCVVV format.
 ######